Part II Context Engineering

 If the same planning prompt or verification prompt is pasted into every new task, speed does not improve.
 Repetition without structure usually creates drift.
 CH05 through CH07 introduced persistent context, repo context, task briefs, and session memory.
 The next step is to package recurring work as reusable artifacts.

 This chapter explains when a prompt should become a skill, how to structure SKILL.md, how to separate repo skills from user skills, how to build a context pack, and how to manage breaking changes.
 The goal is not to create more instructions.
 It is to manage reusable units of work as artifacts.
+That does not mean simply renaming a long prompt as a skill, and it does not mean assuming that repo artifacts become unnecessary once an MCP-connected capability exists.

 Learning Objectives